aleph2c/learning_xslt_with_python/README.md

 XSLT is a language used to convert the data of an XML/JSON file, into another format.
 XSLT stands for eXtensible Stylesheet Language Transforms.
-XSLT is very flexible; you can convert your XML/JSON data into HTML files, SVG or Python programs, or any other file format.
+XSLT is very flexible; you can convert your XML/JSON data into HTML files, SVG pictures or Python programs, or any other file format.

 XSLT is much more powerful than most of the newer templating techniques, such as Python's Jinja2 library.
 Jinja2 is a great tool for transforming small data